 This year's World Usability Day featured "Design for Good or Evil", and I got the opportunity to attend the Hamburg edition of this always-inspiring global community event.
 With a topic so close to my heart, it was great to attend a range of sessions surrounding design ethics and meet interesting people.

-Under the 2018 theme, “Design for Good or Evil”, Rolf Schulte Strathaus and team had crafted an appealing agenda.
+Under the 2018 theme, "Design for Good or Evil", Rolf Schulte Strathaus and team had crafted an appealing agenda.
 As always with dual-track events, I had choices to make; ultimately sticking to the talks in the main auditorium that followed a red thread of ethical design.
-That said, I unfortunately had to miss the talks on “Fast Fashion by Circular Design” by Manuela Risch (video, sketchnote) and a praised talk on product design with neuro-psychological principles by Philipp Spreer (video) that I would have loved hearing as well, due to urgent work commitments.
+That said, I unfortunately had to miss the talks on "Fast Fashion by Circular Design" by Manuela Risch (video href, sketchnote href) and a praised href talk on product design with neuro-psychological principles by Philipp Spreer (video href) that I would have loved hearing as well, due to urgent work commitments.

 An intro to ethical design

-Not formally designated as such, the first talk by Henning Fritzenwalder (video; sketchnotes) ended up being something like a thematic opening keynote for the day – maybe best illustrated by this quote:
+Not formally designated as such, the first talk by Henning Fritzenwalder (video href; sketchnotes href) ended up being something like a thematic opening keynote for the day - maybe best illustrated by this quote:

 UX means to know and protect the limitations and vulnerabilities of the human being